 • Ave Regina Caelorum (from Compline of February 2nd until Compline of Wednesday in Holy Week)

-• Regina Coeli (from Compline of Easter Sunday until the Compline of Friday after Pentecost Sunday)
+• Regina Coeli (from Compline of Easter Sunday until the None of the Saturday after Pentecost Sunday)

-• Salve Regina (from 1st Vespers of the Feast of the Blessed Trinity – which is the Sunday after Pentecost Sunday – until None on Saturday before the 1st Sunday of Advent)
+• Salve Regina (from 1st Vespers of Trinity Sunday—which are said on the Satruday after Pentecost Sunday—until None on Saturday before the 1st Sunday of Advent)

 The other posts at Deep Down Things about the Marian antiphons are: